wuhaa/ralph-loop/README.md

-# Ralph loop
+# Ralph Loop

-This is a simple shell script to run a Ralph loop.
-Currently, it supports [Kiro CLI](https://kiro.dev/cli/), feel free to modify this for other similar tools.
-The loop is set to 10 iterations with 5 sec delay.
-Be warned that setting this number higher will burn increasingly more tokens.
+A simple shell script that runs an agentic loop, repeatedly prompting an AI CLI tool to continue working on a task.
+Currently supports **Kiro CLI** — feel free to modify it for other similar tools (e.g., Claude CLI).

+The loop runs for **10 iterations** with a **5-second delay** between each.
+Be warned: increasing the iteration count will burn through tokens quickly.

 ## Install